apache/jackrabbit-oak/oak-doc/src/site/markdown/query/indexing.md

 _This mode is only supported for `lucene` indexes_

-Lucene indexes perform well for evaluating complex queries, and also have the benefit of being evaluated locally with copy-on-read support.
+Lucene indexes perform well for evaluating complex queries, and have the benefit of being evaluated locally with copy-on-read support.
 However, they are `async`, and depending on system load can lag behind the repository state.
-For cases where such lag (in the order of minutes) is not acceptable, one has to use `property` indexes.
+For cases where such lag (which can be in the order of minutes) is not acceptable, one must use `property` indexes.
-For such cases, Oak 1.6 has [added support for near real time indexing][OAK-4412]
+To avoid that, Oak 1.6 has [added support for near real time indexing][OAK-4412]

 ![NRT Index Flow](index-nrt.png)

 In this mode, the indexing happen in two modes, and a query will consult multiple indexes.
 The diagram above shows the indexing flow with time.
-In the above flow,
+In the above flow:

-* T1, T3 and T5 - Time instances at which checkpoint is created
+* T1, T3 and T5 - Time instances at which checkpoints are created.
-* T2 and T4 - Time instance when async indexer runs completed and indexes were updated
+* T2 and T4 - Time instance when async indexer runs completed and indexes were updated.
-* Persisted Index
+* Persisted Index:
-    * v2 - Index version v2, which has repository state up to time T1 indexed
+    * v2 - Index version v2, which has repository state indexed up to T1.
-    * v3 - Index version v2, which has repository state up to time T3 indexed
+    * v3 - Index version v2, which has repository state indexed up to T3.
-* Local Index
+* Local Index:
-    * NRT1 - Local index, which has repository state between time T2 and T4 indexed
+    * NRT1 - Local index, which has repository state indexed between T2 and T4.
-    * NRT2 - Local index, which has repository state between time T4 and T6 indexed
+    * NRT2 - Local index, which has repository state indexed between T4 and T6.

-As the repository state changes with time, the Async indexer will run and index the state between last known checkpoint and current state when that run started.
+As the repository state changes with time, the Async indexer will run and index the changes between the last known checkpoint and current state when that run started.
-So when asyncc run 1 completed, the persisted index has the repository state indexed up to time T3.
+So when async run 1 completed, the persisted index has the repository state indexed up to T3.

-Now without NRT index support, if any query is performed between time T2 and T4, it can only see index result for repository state at time T1, as thats the state where the persisted indexes have data for.
+Now without NRT index support, if any query is performed between T2 and T4, it can only see index results for the repository state at T1, as that is the state where the persisted indexes have data for.
-Any change after that can not be seen until the next async indexing cycle is complete (by time T4).
+Any change after that cannot be seen until the next async indexing cycle is complete (at T4).

-With NRT indexing support indexing will happen at two places:
+With NRT indexing support, indexing will happen at two places:

 * Persisted Index - This is the index which is updated via the async indexer run.
   This flow remains the same, it will be periodically updated by the indexer run.
 * Local Index - In addition to persisted index, each cluster node will also maintain a local index.
   This index only keeps data between two async indexer runs.
-  Post each run, the previous index is discarded, and a new index is built (actually the previous index is retained for one cycle).
+  Post each run, the previous index is discarded, and a new index is built (actually, the previous index is retained for one cycle).

 Any query making use of such an index will automatically make use of both the persisted and the local indexes.
 With this, new content added in the repository after the last async index run will also show up quickly.

 #### <a name="nrt-indexing-usage"></a> Usage

-NRT (Near real time) indexing can be enabled for any index by configuring the `async` property:
+NRT (Near real time) indexing can be enabled for an index by configuring the `async` property:

     /oak:index/assetIndex
       - jcr:primaryType = "oak:QueryIndexDefinition"
       - async = ['fulltext-async', 'nrt']

-Here, the `async` value has been set to a multi-valued property, with the
+Here, `async` has been set to a multi-valued property, with the

 * Indexing lane - For example `async` or `fulltext-async`,
 * NRT Indexing Mode - `nrt` or `sync`.